Going on residentials

 First, decide with your girls where and when you'll do your residential.
 This could be indoors or outdoors, on a boat, in a yurt, close or far from home.

 To run your own residential event, someone in your event leadership team must hold, or be working towards, the relevant modules of the going away with scheme.
-Speak to your commissioner about completing the scheme as early as possible.
+They must be the person who completes the residential event notification (REN) form.

 You need to ensure you have a licence holder in a ratio of at least 1:50.
 Events with 100 or more participants in total are defined as large-scale events.